 Phact is a double star composed of a Be-type subgiant, a suspected Gamma Cassiopeiae type variable with an apparent magnitude varying from 2.62 to 2.66, and a faint companion star with an apparent magnitude of 12.3.
 The primary star has an expanding gas shell surrounding it.

-Wezn (sometimes Wazn) is a giant star belonging to the spectral class K1IIICN+1.
+Wazn is a giant star belonging to the spectral class K1IIICN+1.
 Its name comes from the Arabic word for “the weight.”
-It is the second brightest star in the constellation, with an apparent visual magnitude of 3.12.
-Wezn is approximately 86 light years distant.
+It is the second brightest star in the constellation, with an apparent magnitude of 3.12.
+Wazn is approximately 86 light years distant.

-Delta Columbae is a spectroscopic binary with a yellow giant for a primary component, belonging to the spectral class G7 III.
+Delta Columbae is a spectroscopic binary star with a yellow giant for a primary component, belonging to the spectral class G7 III.
 It is approximately 237 light years distant and has an apparent magnitude of 3.853.
-Its name is derived from the Arabic phrase al-ghuşn al-zaitūn, which means “olive branch.”
+Its traditional name, Ghusn al Zaitun, is derived from the Arabic phrase al-ghuşn al-zaitūn, which means “olive branch.”
 The giant star has a close companion with an orbital period of 2.38 years.

 γ Columbae (Gamma Columbae)

 Gamma Columbae is a blue subgiant (spectral class B2.5 IV) with an apparent magnitude of 4.35.
 It is located about 854 light years from the solar system.